Câmpulung County: History

 After World War I, the territory of the county along with most of Transylvania was transferred from Austria-Hungary to Romania.
 This transfer was confirmed in the 1920 Treaty of Trianon.
 Based on the 1923 Romanian Constitution and the Law of Administrative Unification of 1925, Câmpulung County was established, with its capital at Câmpulung Moldovenesc.
 In 1938, the county was disestablished and incorporated into the newly formed Ținutul Suceava, but it was re-established in 1940 after the fall of Carol II's regime.
 In World War II, the county was part of the Bukovina Governorate and was later invaded and occupied by Soviet forces.

+In the fall of 1941, 6,118 Jews, almost the entire Jewish population of Campulung County/Judet, was deported to Transnistria.
+A Romanian official document from 1946 suggests that most Jews in Campulung County survived the Holocaust.
+The number of Jews who died in Transnistria or did not return to their domicile in the county from there was listed as 1,076, which represented roughly 17.6% of the Jews who were deported.
+The survival rate was higher than the 70% or more than 70% of the southern Bukovinian Jews who survived the deportations to Transnistria.

 Following the administrative and territorial reform of 1950, made after the Soviet model, all counties were abolished and regions and districts established.
 The territory of the county then became part of Suceava Region.
 On 17 February 1968 the administrative and territorial divisions were returned to counties, but Câmpulung County was not re-established.